rabbitmq/rabbitmq-website/site/install-rpm.md

 ## <a id="downloads" class="anchor" href="#downloads">Download the Server</a>

-In some cases it may easier to download the package and install it manually.
+In some cases it may be easier to download the package and install it manually.
 The package can be downloaded from [GitHub](https://github.com/rabbitmq/rabbitmq-server/releases).

 <table>